 Steps to Connect Concierge and Fabric Data Agent

-- Set up the MCP Server: Run the MCP Server on local machine or remote resource.
+- Set up the Metric Insights MCP Server for Fabric: Install and run the Metric Insights MCP Server for Fabric on a local machine or as a remote resource.

-- Configure Azure Fabric App: Register an App, request Permissions for it and if the "User OAuth" option was chosen for authentication, gather credentials for it.
+- Configure Azure Fabric App: Register an App, request the required Permission, and, if using "User OAuth" for authentication, gather the credentials.

-- Configure External Resource in Metric Insights account: Set up Concierge to connect with Fabric Data Agent.
+- Configure an External Resource in Metric Insights: Set up Concierge to connect to the Fabric Data Agent.